FelixOnline/v2/content/articles/2015-5-29-squad-go-go-go.md

 subtitle: >
   Felix Games is back with Max Eggl reviewing indie hit Running with Rifles
 date: "2015-05-29 12:20:44 +0100"

 # Attributes from Felix Online V1
 id: "5588"
 old_path: /games/5588/squad-go-go-go
 aliases:
  - /games/5588/squad-go-go-go
+imported: true
+comments:
+ - How come my Kymco scooter sttars just for a few seconds then it stops even though my gas tank is fullIt automatically stops wheter i used the push button ignition or by kick startBut i was able to run  use the scooter 2 days ago  tried to start the engine last night  it workedBut this morning it the engine doesnt run anymore

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true